Research Incentives - Cash or Gift Cards

 Step 2: Run study

 - Researcher must get signatures from all recipients using the Receipt Record.
-(If using individual receipts, tape all receipts on 8.5 x 11 paper.).
 Remember to describe this process in your human subjects protocol that you submit to the IRB.
 Requiring signatures may have implications for subject confidentiality, so carefully consider these implications in your study design.

 Step 3: Reconcile the cash advance